Houston Health Day event to feature health demos, services offered by Houston Health Department - Voice of Asia Online

 Participants will learn how the department can connect families to medical care, adolescent health services and an array of community and human services.
 They will also learn to prepare for emergencies and disasters.

-The Women, Infants and Children (WIC) program will highlight the free nutritious foods and nutrition education it provides to pregnant women, breastfeeding mothers, women who have given birth in the last six months and children up to age 5 who have nutrition-related health problems.
-The Harris County Area Agency on Aging will offer information about services that promote independence, well-being and dignity.
+The Women, Infants and Children (WIC) program will highlight the free nutritious foods and nutrition education it provides to pregnant women.

-Entertainment will include step dancers, cheerleading groups and a moonwalk for children.

 Registration for the event and its prizes drawings is at https://www.eventbrite.com/e/houston-health-day-2017-tickets-32292540859?aff=eac2.
 For more information, call 832-393-5169.